OliverMount/DTI-preprocessing/README.md

 Please edit the paths setting at the beginning of the shell script according to the path where the softwares are installed on your computer.

-In the IBS heterobrainx workstation, all the necessary software is installed, and preprocessing would begin smoothly and would take nearly 2 hours for each participant to extract the fiber tracks.
+In the IBS heterobrainx workstation, all the necessary softwares are installed, and preprocessing would begin smoothly if the paths are set as indicated.It would take nearly 2 hours for each participant from raw file to extracting the fiber tracks to the structural connectome.

 ## Directory settings